 And if you ask what exactly it is that you now have to believe that you may abide in Him, the answer is not difficult.
 Believe first of all what He says: "I am the Vine."
 The safety and the fruitfulness of the branch depend upon the strength of the vine.
-Think not so much of thyself as a branch, nor of the abiding as thy duty, until thou hast first had thy soul filled with the faith of what Christ as the Vine is.
-He really will be to thee all that a vine can be,-holding thee fast, nourishing thee, and making Himself every moment responsible for thy growth and thy fruit.
-Take time to know, set thyself heartily to believe: My Vine, on whom I can depend for all I need, is Christ.
+Think not so much of yourself as a branch, nor of the abiding as your duty, until you have first had your soul filled with the faith of what Christ as the Vine is.
+He really will be to you all that a vine can be-holding you fast, nourishing you, and making Himself every moment responsible for your growth and your fruit.
+Take time to know, set yourself heartily to believe: My Vine, on whom I can depend for all I need, is Christ.
 A large, strong vine bears the feeble branch, and holds it more than the branch holds the vine.
-Ask the Father by the Holy Ghost to reveal to thee what a glorious, loving, mighty Christ this is, in whom thou hast thy place and thy life; it is the faith in what Christ is, more than anything else, that will keep thee abiding in Him.
+Ask the Father by the Holy Ghost to reveal to you what a glorious, loving, mighty Christ this is, in whom you have your place and your life; it is the faith in what Christ is, more than anything else, that will keep you abiding in Him.
 A soul filled with large thoughts of the Vine will be a strong branch, and will abide confidently in Him.
 Be much occupied with Jesus, and believe much in Him, as the True Vine.

 And then, when Faith can well say, "He is my Vine," let it further say, "I am His branch, I am in Him."
 I speak to those who say they are Christ's disciples, and on them I cannot too earnestly press the importance of exercising their faith in saying, "I am in Him."
 It makes the abiding so simple.
 If I realize clearly as I meditate: Now I am in Him, I see at once that there is nothing wanting but just my consent to be what He has made me, to remain where He has placed me.
-I am in Christ: This simple thought, carefully, prayerfully, believingly uttered, removes all difficulty as if there were some great attainment to be reached.
-No, I am in Christ, my blessed Saviour.
-His love hath prepared a home for me with Himself, when He says, "Abide in my love;" and His power has undertaken to keep the door, and to keep me in, if I will but consent.
-I am in Christ: I have now but to say, Saviour, I bless Thee for this wondrous grace I consent; I yield myself to Thy gracious keeping; I do abide in Thee."
+1 am in Christ: This simple thought, carefully, prayerfully, believingly uttered, removes all difficulty as if there were some great attainment to be reached.
+No, 1 am in Christ, my blessed Saviour.
+His love has prepared a home for me with Himself, when He says, "Abide in my love"; and His power has undertaken to keep the door, and to keep me in, if I will but consent.
+1 am in Christ: I have now but to say, "Saviour, I bless Thee for this wondrous grace.
+I consent; I yield myself to Thy gracious keeping; I do abide in Thee."